 About the Sacred Garden

-Commissioned by the Australian Passionists for their Novitiate Monastery in Goulburn, NSW in 1955, 14 Carrara marble sculptures depicting the Stations of the Cross now form the centrepiece of the Sacred Garden at the Glen Osmond Monastery in Adelaide, SA, some 1250 km distant from there origin
+Commissioned by the Australian Passionists for their Novitiate Monastery in Goulburn, NSW in 1955, 14 Carrara marble sculptures depicting the Stations of the Cross now form the centrepiece of the Sacred Garden at the Glen Osmond Monastery in Adelaide, SA, some 1250 km distant from their origin

 These significant works of art are from the Ferdinando Palla Studio in Pietrasanta, Tuscany, Italy, the heartland of Carrara marble and the source of Michaelangelo’s David (Florence) and the Pieta (St Peters).
 Each station is a tableau of three or four half life-size figures and weighs half a ton.